How Much Is My Life Insurance Policy Worth?

 How do life insurance agents benefit from life settlements?

 Life settlements have financial and reputation benefits for you as a life insurance agent.
-To start, you’ll likely earn a commission by referring your client to a life settlement broker if the policy is sold.
+To start, you’ll likely earn a commission by referring your client to a life settlement company if the policy is sold.
 You also benefit from keeping the policy alive — the life settlement company that purchases the policy will continue paying the premiums, generating ongoing commissions for you.

 Additionally, a life settlement could enable you to take on a broader role with your client, in a cost-efficient way.
 Life settlements can create the liquidity needed to adjust to changing financial circumstances.
 At any given point in time, a client might be over-insured, in need of long-term care insurance, or suddenly concerned about long-term financial security.
 You have the expertise to help your client address those needs — but the client may need liquidity to implement your recommendations.
 The life settlement can provide it, and that creates a path for you to guide your client through an appropriate financial restructure.